NiklasvonM/ocr-stringdist/README.md

 ## Features

-- **Weighted Levenshtein Distance**: An adaptation of the classic Levenshtein algorithm with custom substitution costs for character pairs that are commonly confused in OCR models, including efficient batch processing.
+- **Weighted Levenshtein Distance**: Calculates Levenshtein distance with customizable costs for substitutions, insertions, and deletions.
+Includes an efficient batch version (`batch_weighted_levenshtein_distance`) for comparing one string against many candidates.
-- **Unicode Support**: Arbitrary unicode strings can be compared.
 - **Substitution of Multiple Characters**: Not just character pairs, but string pairs may be substituted, for example the Korean syllable "이" for the two letters "OI".
 - **Pre-defined OCR Distance Map**: A built-in distance map for common OCR confusions (e.g., "0" vs "O", "1" vs "l", "5" vs "S").
+- **Unicode Support**: Works with arbitrary Unicode strings.
-- **Best Match Finder**: Utility function `find_best_candidate` to efficiently find the best matching string from a collection of candidates using any specified distance function (including the library's OCR-aware ones).
+- **Best Match Finder**: Includes a utility function `find_best_candidate` to efficiently find the best match from a list based on _any_ distance function.

 ## Usage